 3. How would you distinguish between your sales volume and your profitability per deal?

 Discounting fees has become the norm in this harrowing job market since the start of the Great Recession.
-Recruiters who drive volume placements because they give the business away at 10% (vs. 33% full fee contingency) aren’t necessarily going to complement your staffing services.
+Recruiters who drive volume placements because they give the business away at 10% — compared to a 33% full fee contingency — aren’t necessarily going to complement your business model and values.

 A logical follow-up to this query is to ask about fall-off ratios, where candidates don’t make it through the guarantee period and where fees must be returned to the client.

-People-reading skills can’t really be taught; recruiters’ success in bonding with candidates and client companies will depend largely on their ability to “chameleon-ize” themselves and build immediate rapport.
+People-reading skills can’t really be taught.
+A recruiter’s success in bonding with candidates and clients will depend largely on their ability to “chameleon-ize” themselves and build immediate rapport.
 Watch for candidates who sit up in their chairs and rise to the occasion by volunteering astute observations and engaging comments.

 5. How much does production vary from desk to desk in your office?

 Identifying huge discrepancies in per-desk billing averages may point to a serious issue known as the “rebel producer” syndrome, which can destroy camaraderie and teamwork in your staffing firm if you ultimately decide to bring this candidate aboard.

 While at first glance it may feel like you’ve found the goose that laid the golden egg if the candidate in front of you produces $180,000 in billings in a branch that garners $325,000 a year.
 But in fact, that may or may not be a good thing when you’re looking to hire a recruiter for your firm.